Acupuncture, a natural approach to endometriosis

 In some cases, specialists may recommend surgery or a hysterectomy (removal of the uterus), which in and of itself can create more problems and carries a risk of further damage to internal organs. www.endometriosisaustralia.org also mentions that even after surgery that 35% of women experience a re-occurrence of symptoms.

-The good news is that there are other treatment options available that may help to reduce the pain and negative effects of endometriosis.
-This may result in women having easier pregnancies, a better quality of life and even the avoidance of ongoing synthetic hormone use, painkillers and anti-inflammatory drugs, IUD’s (intra-uterine devices) plus surgical intervention. n helping to address the muscular pain and cramping
+The good news is that there are other treatment options available that may help to reduce the muscular cramping pain and stress associated endometriosis.
+This may result in women having a better quality of life and even the avoidance of ongoing synthetic hormone use, painkillers and anti-inflammatory drugs, IUD’s (intra-uterine devices) plus surgical intervention. n helping to address the muscular pain and cramping

 How can acupuncture and Chinese medicine help my endometriosis?